Medical Assistant (MA) Program

 A medical assistant is an allied health professional who has an important role within a healthcare team.
 Medical assistants are cross-trained to perform administrative and clinical duties to assist physicians and other team members in patient care.

-The Northwestern Medicine Medical Assistant program is a part-time, 10-month program that provides 9 months of didactic instruction followed by a 1 month, 160-hour externship.
+The Northwestern Medicine Medical Assistant program is a part-time, 10-month program (40 instructional weeks) that provides 9 months of didactic instruction followed by a 1 month, 160-hour externship.
 The curriculum is designed to blend classroom, laboratory, and clinical learning to ensure graduates have the scope and breadth of knowledge required of entry-level medical assistants.
 The externship ensures exposure to all aspects of clinical operations that enables graduates to function as professionals in various areas across the healthcare system including medical offices, hospitals, and outpatient clinics.

 The program begins every September and is limited to 20 students per year.